top of page

 • Share your wedding day Photography Schedule with your wedding party and family.
 We will plan your photography schedule for the day together - at or shortly after you have booked me!
 Then, we'll review it again and confirm it, along with the rest of the day’s schedule and details, as your wedding day nears.

 • If you are planning to bustle your dress at any point, practice the bustling, and make sure your bustle is strong!
-I've seen really complicated bustles take 10-20 minutes to figure out - that's time you could be spending with your wedding party!
+I've seen really complicated bustles take up to 20 minutes to figure out - that's time you could be spending with your guests!
 Practice bustling before the big day.
-Check the strength of your bustle - so many bustles break during the reception while you're getting down on the dance floor, or, someone steps on a part of your train!
+Check the strength of your bustle - many bustles break during the reception while you're dancing or someone steps on a part of your train!
 I have loaned more than a few brides my ponytail holder for an emergency bustle!
 HA!

 • Rented tux shoes can be uncomfortable.
 Sometimes the guys buy their own shoes that look like the tux shoes, but actually feel good.
 If nothing else, plan to have comfortable shoes to slip into at the reception, or invest in a pair of insoles for the rentals.
 Cowboy boots, chucks, and others are popular options for the more casual wedding.

 • Have a Personal Attendant!
-This friend (who is not already a bridesmaid) can help you with all the details of your day so you don't have to run around trying to figure things out.
-During photos, they can bring you something to drink (i.e. bottle of water), lip color, powder, a mirror, kleenex, and any other items you may need during pictures.
+A friend who is not already a bridesmaid can help you with all the details of your day so you don't have to run around trying to figure things out.
+During photos, they can bring you water, lip color, powder, a mirror, kleenex, and any other items you may need during pictures.
 They can keep track of your personal items and where they need to go.
 This will save us time from running around looking for things you need during photos.
 They won't need to help fluff your dress - I handle that because I know how I need it to lay for each pose.
 A very organized friend or relative who isn't part of your wedding party is a great choice.
 Having your Personal Attendant answer questions, run interference, or help with issues on your behalf is a great idea and allows you to not only focus on pictures, but ENJOY YOUR DAY!!!

 • Delegate!
 Let others handle the details and chores for you, leaving you time to enjoy your day.
 Make them a list!
 Host Couples are great for this to save the two of you, or parents, from having to do all the work.